Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 SPECIFIC OBJECTIVES:

-2.1 To analyze the possible changes in disability, functional variables, cognitive domains and biomarkers in the short and medium term in people who attend a patient association and carry out the ExeRVIEM II exercise program/protocol for people with MS.
+2.1 To analyze the possible changes in disability, functional variables, cognitive domains and biomarkers in the short and medium term in people who attend a patient association and carry out the ExeRVIEM III exercise program/protocol for people with MS.

 Patient characteristics: an ad hoc registration form that will include data on age, sex, years since diagnosis, MS subtype, and pharmacological treatment.

 Feasibility: Number of virtual sessions attended by each participant (adherence rate via registration sheet).
 Rate Perceived Effort using the modified Borg scale, which measures the level of perceived exertion on a scale of 0 to 10 from no effort to maximum effort.
-Usability of the virtual tool using the Sistem Usability Scale (SUS) range 0-100.

 Safety: adverse events (side effects related to virtual reality exposure) using the Simulator Sickness Questionnaire (SSQ).